StevenBlack/vocab/million-dollar-words.md

 ### cygnet
 A young swan.
 Often used to describe a particularly beautiful young woman.
-It's pronounced SIG-NIT.

 ### cynosure
 The center of attention—usually a person who becomes the main attraction and directs everyone else's focus.
 Elizabeth Taylor at a cocktail party, for example.
-Pronounced SYE-NEH-SHUR.

 ### dactyl